ferrilab/bitvec/SECURITY.md

 the failure.

-I will work with you on all correctness errors to find the fault and write a fix in as rapid a timeframe as I am able.
+I will work with you on all correctness errors to find the fault and write a fix in as rapid a time-frame as I am able.
 Once you have verified that I have resolved the fault, I will publish the fix as a new patch version on *at least* the minor series that observed the fault, and any others that I deem worthwhile.

 Depending on the severity of the fault, I *may* yank affected versions from the Rust registry <https://crates.io>.
-As of this writing, `bitvec 0.17.4` is the oldest unyanked version available, due to an incorrect usage of the allocator in the `0.11` through `0.17` series.
-I will always offer backports of a patch and support migrating to a newer series whenever a fault requires the removal of affected versions.
+As of this writing, the `0.x.y` versions are all unsupported, but will remain published unless serious vulnerabilities are discovered.
+I do not plan to provide security updates to the version-0 series anymore.

 `bitvec` is a pointer-encoding library.
 It is at risk for vulnerabilities in its encoding and decoding of memory addresses, and its use of the memory allocator.